 - The extended 16-bit math primitives (\omathcode etc.) have been removed. - The OCP processing is no longer supported at all.
-As a consequence, the following primitives have been removed: - \ocp, \externalocp, \ocplist, \pushocplist, \clearocplists, \addbeforeocplist, \addafterocplist, \removebeforeocplist, \removeafterocplist and \ocptracelevel - LuaT_EX only understands 4 of the 16 direction specifiers of Aleph: TLT (latin), TRT (arabic), RTT (cjk), LTL (mongolian).
+As a consequence, the following primitives have been removed: - \ocp, \externalocp, \ocplist, \pushocplist, \popocplist, \clearocplists, \addbeforeocplist, \addafterocplist, \removebeforeocplist, \removeafterocplist and \ocptracelevel - LuaT_EX only understands 4 of the 16 direction specifiers of Aleph: TLT (latin), TRT (arabic), RTT (cjk), LTL (mongolian).
 All other direction specifiers generate an error. - The input translations from Aleph are not implemented, the related primitives are not available: - \DefaultInputMode, \noDefaultInputMode, \noInputMode, \InputMode, \DefaultOutput-Mode, \noDefaultInputTranslation, \noDefaultInputTranslation, \noDefaultInputTranslation, \InputTranslation, \DefaultOutputTranslation, \noDefaultOutputTranslation, \noOutputTranslation and \Output-Translation - Several bugs have been fixed.
 The \hoffset bug when \pagedir TRT is gone, removing the need for an explicit fix to \hoffset.
 Also bug causing \fam to fail for family numbers above 15 is fixed.
-A fair amount of other minor bugs are fixed as well, most of these related to \tracingcommands output. - The scanner for direction specifications now allows an optional space after the direction is completely parsed. - The ^^ notation can come in five and six item repetitions also, to insert characters that do not fit in the BMP. - Glues immediately after direction change commands are not legal breakpoints. - Several mechanisms that need to be right-to-left aware have been improved.
-For instance placement of formula numbers. - The page dimension related primitives \pagewidth and \pageheight have been promoted to core primitives. - The primitives \charwd, \char\tau, \char\tau and \char\tau have been removes as we have the ε -TeX variants \fontchar. - The two dimension registers \pagerightoffset and \pagebottomoffset are now core primitives. - The direction related primitives \pagedir, \bodydir, \pardir, \textdir, \mathdir and \boxdir are now core primitives. - The primitive \pdftracingfonts is now \tracingfonts as it doesn't relate to the backend. - The experimental primitive \pdfinsertht is kept as \insertht. - The promotion of primitives to core primitives as well as the removed of all others mean that the initialization namespace aleph is gone.
+A fair amount of other minor bugs are fixed as well, most of these related to \tracingcommands output. - The scanner for direction specifications now allows an optional space after the direction is completely parsed. - The ^^ notation has been extended: after ^^^^ four hexadecimal characters are expected and after ^^^^^ six hexadecimal characters have to be given.
+The original TEX interpretation is still valid for the ^^ case but the four and six variants do no backtracking, i.e. when they are not followed by the right number of hexadecimal digits they issue an error message.
+Because ^^^ is a normal TEX case, we don't support the odd number of ^^^^ either. - Glues immediately after direction change commands are not legal breakpoints. - Several mechanisms that need to be right-to-left aware have been improved.
+For instance placement of formula numbers. - The page dimension related primitives \pagewidth and \pageheight have been promoted to core primitives. - The primitives \charwd, \charht, \chardp and \charit have been removes as we have the ε -TeX variants \fontchar. - The two dimension registers \pagerightoffset and \pagebottomoffset are now core primitives. - The direction related primitives \pagedir, \bodydir, \pardir, \textdir, \mathdir and \boxdir are now core primitives. - The primitive \pdftracingfonts is now \tracingfonts as it doesn't relate to the backend. - The experimental primitive \pdfinsertht is kept as \insertht. - The promotion of primitives to core primitives as well as the removed of all others mean that the initialization namespace aleph is gone.